containers/containertoolbx.org/distros.md

 You can specify a desired distribution when creating the container:

 ```
-toolbox create --distro ubuntu --release 22.04 ubuntu
+toolbox create --distro ubuntu --release 22.04
 ```

-Once you enter the distro environment with `toolbox enter ubuntu` you have access to all the `.deb` packages the distro provide, regardless of the host operating system you use.
+Once you enter the distro environment with `toolbox enter` you have access to all the `.deb` packages the distro provide, regardless of the host operating system you use.

 ![apt-get on Fedora](../assets/apt-get.png){:.full}